 You’ve picked your destination; your tickets are printed, now it’s time to pack.
 But if you are anything like me, you’ll find it challenging to bring all your favourite beauty products along with you.

 I envy those travellers that sail through the airport with a half-empty plastic bag; those who can bring the bare minimum products with them on a holiday.
-To compound the challenge, I rarely travel with more than a carry-on bag, and even if I do have the luxury of a checked suitcase, the quality of products such as perfume can be compromised when travelling in the harsh conditions in the plane’s hold.
+To compound the challenge, I rarely travel with more than a hand luggage, and even if I do have the luxury of a checked suitcase, the quality of products such as perfume can be compromised when travelling in the harsh conditions in the plane’s hold.

 So what’s a beauty product lover to do?
 Although I’ll still struggle to close that little plastic bag before every trip, I do have some tips I’ve picked up over the years for packing beauty products in your hand luggage:

 Not only will you usually get small, security-friendly sizes, but often these boxes contain products that are slightly more high-end than the ones you pick up from the tubs at your local chemist.
 Most importantly, there will often be perfume samples included, always the biggest beauty travel challenge!